pattan9955/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of ingredients and recipes
+* Has a need to manage a significant number of ingredients and recipes
-* prefer desktop apps over other types
+* Prefer desktop apps over other types
-* can type fast
+* Can type fast
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* Is reasonably comfortable using CLI apps

-**Value proposition**: manage ingredients and recipes faster than a typical mouse/GUI driven app
+**Value proposition**: Manage ingredients and recipes faster than a typical mouse/GUI driven app

 <br>